new welney sign The Welney Website

 "It sits in a long graveyard, surreally close to a water tower, and is the very perfection of west Norfolk coursed carstone, the most ambitious of all 19th century Norfolk churches in this medium.
 It has recently been reroofed, giving the exterior a crispness in the well-maintained graveyard.
 The inside is curious, because the church is sinking into the soft Fen soil, more on the south side than the north.
 As a consequence, the middle of the nave is a good 12 inches higher than the outer walls.
 The view east is of a delicious Victorian gothic extravaganza, Thomas Wilmhurst's enamel painting of Joshua Reynold's Charity in the east window, a rich, tiled 1880s sanctuary below.
 Also painted are the imposing decalogue boards either side of the chancel arch that build to a pleasing if meaningless blind window surmounting the east end of the nave.
 Looking west, there is a fine gallery, which must be contemporary with the proto-ecclesiological east end, placing this building on the very cusp of the revival of medievalism in the 19th century."

-(photos each side by the webmaster, Peter Cox, Feb 2013)
+(all colour photos each side by the webmaster, Peter Cox, Feb 2013)

 east window with painting